13.11.2024

 "... the members of the Convention assembled at 9.15 outside the Hotel Majestic, where they entered coaches for a country tour of exceptional interest, embracing Ripley Village, Brimham Rocks, Fountains Abbey and Fountains Hall, Ripon, Boroughbridge, York and Knaresborough."

-This surprisingly long day-trip, which was the main feature of the only full day in Harrogate, included lunch at the Station Hotel in York, and visits to York Minster and Knaresborough Castle.
+This surprisingly long day-trip included lunch at the Station Hotel in York, and visits to York Minster and Knaresborough Castle.

 The President and Dr Oxford are pictured below, prior to the motor tour, and below that, a group photograph.

 Returning to Harrogate in time for tea, members then received a lecture on Some abnormal swellings of the feet, before proceeding to their next engagement, a Civic Welcome by the Mayor of Harrogate, hosted at the Royal Baths and including a short tour of the Baths.
-A further lecture was given later that evening, by Mr Norman C Lake, a Fellow of the Royal College of Surgeons, drawing the second day of the Convention to a close.
+A further lecture was given later that evening, by Mr Norman C Lake, a Fellow of the Royal College of Surgeons, on Chiropody in relation to the Medical Profession.
+This drew the second day of the Convention to a close.

 The Convention Luncheon